ogelbric/ntp/README.md

 server 10.128.243.14 iburst
 ```
 It is changed!
+Outcome so far the workload network NTP change triggered all clusters created with out a NTP setting to be re-paved.

 # The next question is what happens when the workload NTP IP is changed and there is a NTP setting in the cluster create yaml file?

+I am deleting my minio cluster and creating it with a granular NTP setting in the YAML file